 Heading south from Seoul on the bullet train to the coastal city of Busan, highrises appeared to leap out of the fog, there one minute, gone the next.
 The train ride, by the way, is far smoother than those of its European counterparts.
 It’s also better protected, with safety barriers along the route: worse view, but better security.

 Next stop, the historical city of Gyeongju, nominated by Lonely Planet as one of the top 10 cities in the world to visit in 2022.
-It is also known as the ‘museum without walls’ and famous for its unusual tumuli, or tombs shaped like grass mounds.
+It is also known as the “museum without walls” and famous for its unusual tumuli, or tombs shaped like grass mounds.
 These are disconcertingly spread throughout town, with streets winding around them.
 I enjoy temples and spent time at the fabulous Bulguksa, climbing its many stairs.
 One evening I walked to nearby Anapji Pond.
-I’d heard it was ‘pretty’ but nothing prepared me for the slow settling of dusk mirrored against the bright pink of the spring cherry blossoms - yes, bountiful blossoms at last.
-Clearly this was a famous sight, as romantic couples and entire families jostled one another for selfies against the flickering lights.
+I’d heard it was ‘pretty’ but nothing prepared me for the slow settling of dusk mirrored against the bright pink of the spring cherry blossoms – yes, bountiful blossoms at last.
+Clearly, this was a famous sight, as romantic couples and entire families jostled one another for selfies against the flickering lights.
 (Here’s a three-day Gyeongju itinerary if you’d like to spend more time.)

-There's such variety in the street food that after two weeks, I still hadn't tested everything (though I did try!)
+There’s such variety in the street food that after two weeks of visiting South Korea, I still hadn’t tested everything (though I did try!)
 Koreans do plenty of socializing around food, much as Europeans would meet for a cup of coffee, so it’s no surprising there are so many eateries of every kind.